thexdesk/hashtag-protocol/hashtag-docs/docs/protocol-overview.md

 # Protocol Overview

+Hashtag Protocol is an experimental protocol consisting of a set of Ethereum smart contracts that enables the tokenization of hashtag strings into ERC-721 non-fungible tokens (NFTs); the “tagging” of other digital assets with those tokens; and APIs for surfacing this data for use in networks, platforms and applications.

+Stitched into the Protocol are game-theory incentive mechanisms that harnesses the self-interest of participants to drive positive network growth.

 | Conventions used in documentation |  |
 | ------------- | ------------- |
 | **_bold italic_**  | References [key participants](/participants.html) |